georgeEJM/ComputerVisionTask/README.md

-# ComputerVisionTask
+# Computer Vision Task

-My submission for the Image Processing module in my third year at the University of Lincoln.
+Files submitted in completion of the machine learning module undertaken in my third year at the University of Lincoln